 There are many choices for Insulation when dealing with Historic Buildings.
-Generally speaking non permeable insulations are not suitable.
-Here are some of the common options we use;
+Generally speaking non-permeable insulations are not suitable.
+Read on to see some of the common options we use.

 Its great for insulting stud walls, lofts, roof spaces and anywhere where a flexible batt type insulation is required.

 Wood Fibre Boards are made from recycled timber and are useful when a rigid insulation board is required.
 The boards can be rendered over, used as a sarking or sheathing board and many other applications.

 The boards are particularly good in roof and external wall applications.
 In the example below you can see a Barn that was clad in 35mm Steico Sheathing Boards.
 It has not only a insulation benefit but also a structural benefit as it provides a diaphragm / rigidness to the walls.
 Over the top of the insulation the Breather Membrane, Batons and Cladding is Installed.

 We have used Wood Wool boards extensively over the years, although less so recently.
 They are a multipurpose board that can be used in almost any situation where you need to carry a render.